CS-SI/pytest-executable/doc/how-to-use.rst

 output tree is :file:`tests-output`, this can be changed with the option :option:`--exe-output-root`.
 Finally, the :option:`-k runner` option instructs
 |pytest| to only execute the |runner| and nothing more, see :ref:`filter` for
-more informations on doing only some of the processing.
+more information on doing only some of the processing.

 For instance, if the tests input tree contains::